Best Vector Database Clients for JavaScript 2026

 const pc = new Pinecone({ apiKey: process.env.PINECONE_API_KEY! });

-// Create or connect to an index:
+// Connect to existing index:

 const index = pc.index('documents');

-// Upsert vectors:
+// Upsert vectors with metadata:

-async function upsertDocuments(docs: Array<{ id: string; content: string; metadata: object }>) {
+async function upsertDocuments(docs: Array<{ id: string; content: string; category: string }>) {

 const embeddings = await generateEmbeddings(docs.map(d => d.content));

-docs.map((doc, i) => ({
+const batch = docs.map((doc, i) => ({

 id: doc.id,